minhtai048/QC_SoftTest/README.md

 ## To setup the app:

 Ensure your device have "pip" installed.
-Otherwise, please refer to this link and install the pip package first: https://phoenixnap.com/kb/install-pip-windows
+Otherwise, please refer to this link and install the pip package: https://phoenixnap.com/kb/install-pip-windows

 First, open your cmd or console, cd to the QC_SoftTest folder, then run these command lines:

 * Some devices won't start installing setuptools automatically.
 Hence run this command first.
-*

 ```bash
 pip install setuptools
 ```